-- a host site (classroom, office space, etc.) - classroom equipment (photocopiers, computers, video equipment, Internet access, etc.) - services for students (e.g., do you know where you will take students if they become ill?) - instructor and student housing - local support staff and or local vendors - travel and transportation services such as airport pickup
+- a host site (classroom, office space, etc.) - classroom equipment (photocopiers, computers, video equipment, Internet access, etc.) - services for students (e.g., do you know where you will take students if they become ill?) - instructor and student housing - · local support staff and or local vendors - travel and transportation services such as airport pickup, if built into the program

 It will be necessary to make contracts for on-site support.
-General Counsel approves and signs such agreements and thus must be involved in the negotiating process.
+Yale's General Counsel approves and signs such agreements and thus must be involved in the negotiating process.